RHagenson/2019-01-03-UNO/_episodes/06-working-with-files.md

 > ## `rm` Deletes Completely
 >
 > The `rm` file permanently removes the file.
 Be careful with this command.
-> It doesn't just nicely put the files in the Trash.
+> It doesn't just nicely put the files in the Trash/Recycle Bin.
 They're really gone.
+>
 {: .callout}

 By default, `rm`, will not delete directories.
 You can tell `rm` to delete a directory